 Consuming simple sugars regularly promotes an inflammatory state in your body.
 High levels of inflammation can increase the likelihood that you’ll experience flare-ups of pain, especially migraines and headaches.

 Reduce your consumption of simple sugars including sweetened beverages (especially diet soft drinks, because contain artificial sweeteners), rice, bread, cookies, pastries, most packaged snack foods, and pasta.

 Feel free to eat healthy carbohydrates like fruits and vegetables in abundance.

-Drink one to two liters of water every day.
+Drink one to two litres of water every day.
 Staying hydrated will have a profound, positive effect on how you feel and how you are performing in your life.

 Take the First Step

 There is no reason to continue dealing with migraines and headaches.

 Chiropractic has a long track record of helping people with many types of pain, symptoms, and health challenges.